Photronics (PLAB)

 Sporting a global footprint of facilities, Photronics (NASDAQ:PLAB) is a manufacturer of photomasks, templates used to transfer patterns onto semiconductor wafers.

-• Additional sales over the last five years increased its profitability as the 31.6% annual growth in its earnings per share outpaced its revenue
+• Incremental sales over the last five years have been more profitable as its earnings per share increased by 31.7% annually, topping its revenue gains

 StockStory Analyst Team